Why Are My Hoya Curtisii Leaves Yellowing? (Causes & Solutions)

 When you are inspecting your plant, you should look out for the following:

 • Scales.
-Scales are immobile black dots that will line the stem of your hoya.
+Scales are immobile black dots that will line the stem of your Hoya.
 They range in size and will show up in large clumps.

 • Mealybugs.
 Mealybugs look like cotton and can spread quickly.
 They can travel from plant to plant and breed quite quickly.
 They can lay almost 600 eggs at once, causing a fast and strong infestation among your houseplants.